jit06/docker-images/mariadb/ReadMe.md

 ------------
 During the first start, user root is deleted, and the given user (MARIADB_ROOT_USER) is created with all privileges.

-If /mnt/sql directory contains a file named all-databases.sql, this file is passed to mysql, allowing an automated restore.
+If /mnt contains a file named all-databases.sql, this file is passed to mysql, allowing an automated restore.

 Run MariaDB:
 ------------